-Geraneia is a mountain range in the eastern part of Corinthia above the Isthmos of Corinth and the town of Loutraki.
+Mount Geraneia is a mountain range in the eastern part of Corinthia above the Isthmus of Corinth and the town of Loutraki.
 It doesn’t take more than one hour to reach Pisia by car from Athens so it’s the perfect destination for one day escape from the city.
-Getting there by bus would be little bit more tricky but still possible and well worth the trouble.
+Getting there by bus would be a little bit more tricky but still possible and well worth the trouble.
 There are frequent buses from Athens to Loutraki and occasional ones going from Loutraki to Pisia at the most inconvenient hours.
-Better option would be to take a taxi from Loutraki to Pisia which is usually quite cheap here in Greece.
+A better option would be to take a taxi from Loutraki to Pisia which is usually quite cheap here in Greece.

 After passing the small farm on the way to the top there is a narrow path branching off to the right marked by red paint.
 It leads to the rock on the western edge of the ridge and offers great views.
 We didn’t spot it while walking up to Pinitza so from the top we walked directly to the rock, hopping from stone to stone, wading through the shrubs and in the end forcing our way through a very dense grove.
 I don’t recommend following our example unless you are after scratches and scrapes all over your body and thorns in your shoes.

 The panoramic views from the ridge were breathtaking, though.
-There is Loutraki and Corinth to the south with the famous canal easily distinguishable from above.
-To the north one can see the Gulf of Corinth and its northern coast slowly fading in to the distance.
+There are Loutraki and Corinth to the south with the famous canal easily distinguishable from above.
+To the north one can see the Gulf of Corinth and its northern coast slowly fading into the distance.
 Last but not least there is the beautiful sunken lake Vouliagmeni glistening on the west.